Olareanu/dynmat-assn/README.md

 - Optionally run `euler_sendToBox.py` to send files matching some naming scheme straight to the storage box
 - Optionally run `local_plots_from_csv.py` to create some quick graphs out of the newly generated `.csv` files

+An entire assortment of Matlab scripts is the used for post-processing

 Useful euler commands and things to know:
 ```
 navigate to /cluster/scratch/yourKurzel
 module load abaqus/2023